act-rules/act-rules.github.io/_drafts/SC1-2-3+SC1-2-5-Video-description-track.md

 authors:
 - Wilco Fiers
 - Brian Bors
+---

 ## Test Procedure

 ### Applicability

-The rule applies to any [non-streaming][] video element [visible in the page][] where the video contains [audio][] and a `track` element with a `kind="description"` attribute.
+The rule applies to any [non-streaming][] video element [visible on the page][] where the video contains [audio][] and a `track` element with a `kind="description"` attribute.

 ### Expectation

-The visual information of each test target not available through its audio is describes with a description track element.
+The visual information of each test target not available through its audio is described with a description track element.

 *Note*: Multiple description track elements may be useful for different languages, but at least one must match the language of the video.